-Located in a small strip mall outside of downtown Nashville, the 90 seat venue is unassuming in appearance but some of the most significant songwriters and artists have performed on this stage.
-Our reputation as a listening room is based on the acoustic music that is our signature style and supported by The Bluebircod’s “Shhh policy” that is our request that audience members keep their talking low and to a minimum.
+Located in a small strip mall outside of downtown Nashville, the 90 seat venue is unassuming in appearance, but some of the most significant songwriters and artists have performed in this room.
+Our reputation as a listening room originates from the austic, singer/songwriter style music that is performed here nightly.
+Our shows are supported by The Bluebircod’s “Shhh policy” which is designed to support an environment where both the audience and the songwriters can concentrate on the songs.
 Our patrons repeatedly tell us that they are captivated by hearing songs performed by the creators themselves and the stories behind how the songs came to be in such a quiet, intimate, and unique venue.

 At The Bluebird, performers include up-and-coming songwriters along with those whose music is regularly on the charts, country music as well as pop, rock and Contemporary Christian hits.
 Kathy Mattea was the first star to be identified with The Bluebird and is still a friend and a regular guest performer today.
 Garth Brooks played on both our Open Mic and Sunday Songwriter’s Shows before he was discovered – at The Bluebird – and signed to Capitol Records.

-In 2008, original owner and founder Amy Kurland sold the legendary venue to the Nashville Songwriters Association International, (NSAI) a 40+ year old, not-for-profit organization devoted to the service of songwriters and the craft of songwriting.
+In 2008, original owner and founder Amy Kurland sold the legendary venue to the Nashville Songwriters Association International (NSAI), a 40+ year old, not-for-profit organization devoted to the service of songwriters and the craft of songwriting.
 More of a donation than a corporate sale, Kurland saw NSAI’s mission to “educate, elevate and celebrate songwriters” as a way to continue the Bluebird’s relationship to songwriters and to the community.